Last Updated: May 2, 2026 | 14:48 GMT

 Transfers, Injuries, Team News & Insider Verdicts

-To say the 2025-2026 campaign has been disappointing for West Bromwich Albion would be among the biggest of all understatements.
+To say the 2025-2026 campaign was one of disappointment for West Bromwich Albion would be among the biggest of all understatements.
 The appointment of Ryan Mason brought hope of fresh ideas, and a charge for the play-offs in the Championship.
-Instead, what Baggies fans got was a series of underwhelming performances a plummet down the table.
+Instead, what Baggies fans got was a series of underwhelming performances and a plummet down the table.
 Successor Eric Ramsay fared little better, and his short and ill-fated stint threatened to bring the dire consequence of relegation.
-That threat still looms large as we enter the decisive months of the season, but under Albion legend James Morrison, the fight to beat the drop is on.
-“Labor omnia vincit” – work conquers all.
-Right now, it absolutely must.

 WEST BROM HONOURS BOARD